Ikpeng language: Verb plurals

 Verb plurals are classified in three ways, plurals for the not future, and questions (interrogative).

-To express plurality or a collective in not future tenses, the suffix /-kom/~ /ŋmo/ is attached to the end of the verb (Pacheco, 2001, pg.
-84-85).
+To express plurality or a collective in not future tenses, the suffix /-kom/~ /ŋmo/ is attached to the end of the verb.

 To express plurality or a collective in an interrogative phrase, the suffix /-tom/~/rom/ is attached at the end of the verb.
-This suffix is typically associated with the use of second person (Pacheco, 2001, pg.
-84-85).
+This suffix is typically associated with the use of second person.

 Nouns

-To express the quantity of whom possesses an object in the promonimal context, the suffix /-kom/~ /ŋmo/ is attached to the object (Pacheco, 2001, pg.
-103).
+To express the quantity of whom possesses an object in the promonimal context, the suffix /-kom/~ /ŋmo/ is attached to the object.

 To express the quantity of the possessors in the nominal form, the suffix /-niŋkɨn/ is after the nominal morpheme.

 When there is an agreement between nominal morphemes, /-niŋkɨn/ is used after the morpheme /keni/ to indicate plurals.

 Pronouns

-In Ikpeng, demonstrative third-person pronouns are used to indicate the distance and animacy of the entity in relation to the speaker (Pacheco, 2001, pg.
-120).
+In Ikpeng, demonstrative third-person pronouns are used to indicate the distance and animacy of the entity in relation to the speaker.

-Independent personal pronouns express free grammars and occupy argumentative position (Pacheco, 2001, pg.
-119).
+Independent personal pronouns express free grammars and occupy argumentative position.